angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 >The command ionic start will create the project with name "Ionic_AngularFire2_Project" using "blank" template.

-Change to the project directory, which was just created with above command
+Change to the project directory, which was just created with the above command.

 > C:\projects\auth-ng4-ionic3-af2>ionic info